In this message, I will continue to explore what it means to make

 In any case, although you may train for two, three, or more

 hours, there are still all the other hours in the day.
 What you do with

 those hours is very important, because how you act when you are not

 training shows how well you apply what you have learned.
 That is when

 you demonstrate that you are truly living the Taekwon-Do way of life.

-TTQ: It is also very important to set realistic training
+TTQ: It is also very important to set realistic training goals

-improve and enjoy the benefits of ITF Taekwon-Do.
+enjoy the benefits of ITF Taekwon-Do.

 To help students stay motivated, I recommend that ITF teachers

 encourage them to compare their performance to their own past